deis/deis/README.md

 $ export DEISCTL_TUNNEL=172.17.8.100
 ```

 Use `deisctl install platform` to install all Deis components across the cluster, then `deisctl start platform` to start them.
-This can take some time - the registry service will pull and prepare a large Docker image, the builder service will download the Heroku cedar stack.
-Grab some more coffee!

 ```console
 $ deisctl install platform
 $ deisctl start platform
 ```

-Your Deis installation should now be accessible at `deis.local3.deisapp.com`.
+This can take some time - the **builder** and **registry** components must download and install the beefy Heroku cedar stack.
+Grab some more coffee!

+Your Deis platform should be accessible at `deis.local3.deisapp.com`.
 For clusters on other platforms see our guide to [Configuring DNS](http://docs.deis.io/en/latest/installing_deis/configure-dns/).

 ## Install the Deis Client